-Upfront Capital Costs: CCES proposes to use the Champaign County ARPA contribution to CCES of \$650,000 toward upfront capital costs to establish a household hazardous waste collection facility in Champaign County.
-CCES will obligate ARPA funds prior to December 31, 2024, and will expend ARPA funds prior to December 31, 2026.
+CCES proposes to use the Champaign County ARPA contribution to CCES of \$650,000 toward upfront capital costs to establish a household hazardous waste collection facility in Champaign County.
+CCES will obligate ARPA funds prior to December 31, 2024, and will expend ARPA funds prior to September 30, 2026.

-CCES plans to conduct a major broad-based community capital fundraising campaign to raise the remaining funds of \$1.3M to \$1.8M needed for CCES to establish a HHW collection facility in Champaign County.
-CCES expects to launch its capital campaign in Summer 2023 and that the capital campaign will take place over a 15- to 18-month period.
+CCES is conducting a major broad-based community capital fundraising campaign to raise the remaining funds of \$1.3M to \$1.8M needed for CCES to establish a HHW collection facility in Champaign County.
+CCES launched its capital campaign in Summer 2023, with the capital campaign to take place over a 15- to 24-month period.